faraz9993/All_EIC_DevOps_Training/Day_10_Task.md

 # Task:10 Shell Script
 ### In this task, I have written shell script that gives the collected information of the CPU usage, memory utilization, disk space, network statistics, system logs with event of critical and errors, status of essential services such as Apache, nginx and MySQL.
-The output all these things will be saved in a file named output.txt.
+The output of all these things will be saved in a file named output.txt.

 ### Not only this, I have also scheduled the cron job for this script as per which the script can run at every 5 minutes.